miguelcostero/rick-and-morty-app/README.md

 yarn dev
 ```

-**NOTE:** this app runs _mongodb-in-memory-server_, so every time app restarts all saved changes will be lost.
+**NOTE:** this app runs _mongodb-in-memory-server_, so every time backend restarts all saved changes will be lost.

 **Default user:**
 email: `miguel@test.com`